filipvanlaenen/flemish_polls/all.md

 ## Seats

-The table below shows for the sixteen most recent opinion polls conducted in Flanders the 95% confidence intervals for the seats in the Flemish Parliament for each of the main parties.
+The table below shows for all opinion polls conducted in Flanders since 25 May 2014 the 95% confidence intervals for the seats in the Flemish Parliament for each of the main parties.

 | Polling Period                         | Polling Firm        | Client(s)           | N-VA   | CD&V   | Open Vld | sp.a   | Groen  | Vlaams Belang | PVDA |
 |:--------------------------------------:|:-------------------:|:-------------------:|:------:|:------:|:--------:|:------:|:------:|:-------------:|:----:|